mozilla/webdev-bootcamp/reference/security.rst

 Security
 ========

-While there is a web security team, building secure services is your responsibility, too.
-This guide will give you a quick heads-up on important topics.
+This guide will give you a quick heads-up on important security topics to keep in mind as you work on your projects.

 Involving the Security Team
 ---------------------------

 The security teams can be easily involved by setting the ``sec-review`` flag to ``?`` in Bugzilla.
-It is highly encouraged to do that early in the developement process.
+It is highly encouraged to do that early in the development process.
 For bigger projects the `Security Review Process`_ should be taken into account, so that security considerations are resolved before the day of deployment dawns.
 If you have small questions, feel free to flag someone for